arya-alireza/virgool-dark/readme.md

 # Virgool Dark
-Google Chrome extension for change Virgool.io theme to dark.
+With VirgoolDark extension you can change Virgool™ theme to dark.